 For those of you looking to do a one-and-done shop, this is definitely one to consider.
 The EveryStage is an all-in-one seat that accommodates your child from infancy up to 120 pounds.

 It’s fully adjustable and has up to 10 different positions to grow with your child.
 This seat allows you to rear face your child up to 50 pounds which is perfect if you believe in extended rear-facing.
-When rear facing, it offers different angles to help keep baby’s airways open and the infant insert can be removed as your child grows.
+When rear-facing, it offers different angles to help keep the baby’s airways open and the infant insert can be removed as your child grows.

 You can forward-face your child up to 65 pounds and then use the belt-positioning booster option until they hit 120 pounds.
 When your child grows to the next size, you don’t need to worry about rethreading the harness at all.
 All you need to do is adjust the headrest and the harness will adjust in the same step.
 There are five different recline options.

 Both the seat pad and the cupholders are removable and can be washed by a washing machine and dishwasher respectively.
 This seat has met and exceeded federal safety standards and the company even offers real-time support and installation advice.
 It has been rollover tested, side-impact tested and is certified for air travel along with regular federal standards.

 - Meets and Exceeds Federal Safety Standards

 - Allows for Extended Rear-Facing